 A delayed opening permits buses to operate under safer conditions after traffic has diminished and roads are salted and/or cleared.
 Buses run routes one or two hours later than scheduled.

 If it is necessary to close schools during the day, local radio and television stations are notified and asked to make announcements, usually by 10:30 a.m.
-Morning prekindergarten students will remain at school, be served a lunch (cost to be reimbursed by parents) and will ride the bus or walk home at the scheduled dismissal time.
 Afternoon and evening meetings and activities are canceled if schools close early, or are closed for the day.
 If hazardous weather is predicted for later in the evening, afternoon activities may be allowed and evening activities may be canceled.
 Afternoon activities are those that end by 6 p.m.
 Evening activities begin at 6 p.m. or later.

 Prepare for Emergency School Closings

 Decisions to close or delay the opening of schools are made as early as possible.
 Every effort is made to decide by 5 a.m.
-Once that decision is made, school officials record the information on the 24-hour information line, post it on the website, air the information on Comcast Channel 96 and Verizon FiOS Channel 12, and announce it through the Citizen Notification Service (CNS).
+Once that decision is made, school officials record the information on the 24-hour information line, post it on the CCPS website, send an email and text message to parents and staff (text to those who have opted in) and announce it through the Citizen Notification Service (CNS).
 These are the most reliable sources of Charles County Public Schools information.

 Additionally, the school system notifies Washington metropolitan area radio and television stations, which are listed on page 10 of the Parent Handbook/Calendar that is distributed to all students at the beginning of each school year.
 While we provide this information to the media, we do not have any control over how quickly, or if, radio or television stations announce the information.
 No announcements are made when schools are open.